 - Choose your socks wisely for different styles.
 Most socks are not versatile.

 Choosing the right pair not only depends on the shoes but also the outfit that you choose.

-With sports shoes: If you wear sports shoes specifically for sports that require compression, you might want to go for knee high socks or crew length but for casual sports, walking or sporty casual look, go for crew, mini crew or micro crew length.
+With sports shoes: If you wear sports shoes specifically for sports that require compression, you might want to go for knee-high socks or crew length but for casual sports, walking, or sporty casual look, go for the crew, mini crew, or micro crew length.
 Going with trainer socks is also a good idea.
 Color must compliment your outfit and shoes.

 Length: Length depends on your personal preference but here are some of the terms used for different lengths of socks.

 Choosing the material depends on the purpose for which socks are to be used.